Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 This plugin adds colors to the markdown table syntax, so you can quickly identify what column the content belongs to.

-Sometimes, Markdown table syntax can be very messy when too much information is within the table.
-Thanks to the Markdown Table Colorize plugin, ReMoods can create a better style for the markdown table now!
+Markdown table syntax can be very messy when too much information is within the table.
+Thanks to the Markdown Table Colorize plugin, ReMoods can now create a better style for the markdown table!

 After installing the Markdown Table Colorize plugin and ReMoods, you will see the markdown table syntax looks like below: